-The night of the 8th July was one of delirious confusion.
+The night of the 8th July 2017 was one of delirious confusion.
 The winners sat mournfully in defeat while the losers cheered with unchecked satisfaction.
-The pantomime of the night continued until the exhausted hours of the next morning, with occasional hisses at the UKIP villains, jeers at the Tory fools and applauding of the heroic Corbyn.
+The pantomime of the night extended into the exhausted hours of the next morning, littered with intermittent hisses directed at UKIP villains, jeers foisted on Tory fools and applause drenching the heroic Corbyn.
 But through the avalanches of emotion there were moments of pure insecurity and unease.
-Even now, weeks after the election, this feeling has not gone, if anything it has only deepened.
-The only definitive and sure mantra that has emerged from across the political spectrum is that May must go.
+Even now, months after the election, this feeling has not diminished; if anything it has only deepened.
+The only definitive and sure mantra that has emerged from across the political spectrum is that ‘May must go’.
 And with her, the shallow, visionless, convenient conservatism that has defined the Tory party of the 21st Century.

 Matilda Smith is co-Editor of the Warwick Globalist’s Perspectives section.
 She is studying for a BA in History at Warwick